Department of Radiologic Technology

 A career in radiologic technology can lead in many directions.
 Radiologic technologists are needed in every health care setting.
 The boundaries of your career in radiologic technology are determined only by your own abilities and interests.

 The Computed Tomography Certificate curriculum prepares students to utilize specialized equipment to image cross-sectional anatomy, demonstrate trauma or pathological conditions, provide patient care, implement quality assurance, and perform computed tomography procedures.
 Students entering this program must have graduated from a Radiologic Technology program and be currently ARRT-registered Radiologic Technologists (American Registry of Radiologic Technologists).

 Welcome from the Department Chair

-Welcome to Broome Community College’s Department of Radiologic Technology.
-The Radiologic Technology Program at BCC was started in 1965 as a pilot program for the New York State Department of Health as preparation began for the licensure of Radiologic Technologists in New York State.
+Welcome to SUNY Broome’s Department of Radiologic Technology.
+The Radiologic Technology Program at SUNY Broome was started in 1965 as a pilot program for the New York State Department of Health as preparation began for the licensure of Radiologic Technologists in New York State.
 The clinical principles have changed over the years to our current use of state of the art digital technology in our college lab setting and clinical sites.
 Our educational principle always puts student success first, and striving to focus on treating each patient as they were a loved one, or member of your family.
 Our primary goal is to prepare students to function as competent, entry-level professionals that meet the healthcare needs of the community.

 The program focuses on the same values of the college where the commitment is to student learning, excellence in fulfilling our mission, equity in respecting both individual rights and social obligations, diversity, accountability, and innovation.